-You should keep in mind that most jobs offered by Wells Fargo are sales or customer service jobs that expose you to lots of criticism.
+You should remember that most jobs offered by Wells Fargo are sales or customer service jobs that expose you to lots of criticism.
 You will come across many complaints than praises.
-Most people will also hang up on you or shut you down before you deliver a sales pitch.
+Most people will also hang up on you or shut you down before delivering a sales pitch.
 Therefore, convince the interviewer you understand that this is part of the job and can deal well with it.

 11. How Do You Imagine a Typical Day in this Job?

 This is a common interview question whose answer is dependent on the particular position.
-Make sure that you show a proactive approach to your work depending on what your job entails.
-Also, make sure that you read the job description well and go a step ahead to check out employee reviews.
+Make sure that you show a proactive approach to your work depending on your job entails.
+Also, ensure you read the job description well and go a step ahead to check out employee reviews.
 Do not include irrelevant activities such as coffee or lunch breaks.

 I envision a busy day.
 I will get to the job early, plan out my day, go through emails and answer the most urgent ones before driving right into my daily activities…( Go ahead and mention the mandates vested on you by your position.
 You can choose to mention them chronologically or in no particular order)